Andrew Pizzi, President

-Douglas Spoors, President-Elect
+Douglas B. Spoors, President

 (Williamsburg)

 Doug Spoors is currently the EEO Education/ADR Manager for the Department of the Navy, Navy Exchange Service Command in Virginia Beach, Virginia, designing and providing EEO training and ADR services to over 16,000 civilian associates world-wide.
+He is also on the Adjunct Faculty of William and Mary Law School, teaching mediation.

 In March, 2019, he received the Ambassador for Peace in Conflict Resolution Award for his contribution in the field of mediation.

 He received his J.D. and L.LM. in Transnational Business Practices from the McGeorge School of Law, the latter in conjunction with the University of Salzburg, Austria.
 He received his facilitative mediation training from the Loyola Law School/Los Angeles, a Certificate in Transformative Mediation from Dan Simon Mediation, a Certificate in Negotiation Mastery from Harvard Business School, a Certificate in Mediation and Conflict Resolution from Harvard Law School, and a Certificate in Neuro Design Engineering from the Academy of Wealth and Achievement.
+He has most recently completed a Certificate program on Conflict, Rule of Law, and Local Security at the Hague Academy for Local Governance, the Netherlands.

 He is also an international photographer.
 His library of works displays photos from throughout the United States and around the world.